 Observations of adult eagles began in January or February at each of the territories known from previous monitoring efforts.
 In conjunction with surveys for peregrine falcons (Falco peregrinus), we conducted monthly or bi-monthly ground surveys of Catalina, Santa Cruz, and Santa Rosa to locate any new bald eagle nesting pairs.
 Other islands were surveyed opportunistically.
 We used GPS units to record our survey routes and plotted the data using Garmin BasecampTM, which allowed us to share data among our biologists and evaluate areas that needed additional surveys.
 Once we confirmed nesting eagles, we found unobtrusive observation points from which to monitor the chronology and outcome of nesting attempts.
-We had established video cameras prior to the nesting season at 3 active nests on Catalina (West End, Middle Ranch, and Two Harbors), 2 nests on Santa Cruz (Sauces, Fraser Point), and 1 nest on San Clemente (Bald Canyon) that enabled close, remote observations of nesting activity.
-All but the Middle Ranch nest were available for live viewing on our website (http://www.iws.org/livecams.html).
-The Sauces, Fraser, Two Harbors and West End cams also were streamed via Explore.org.
+We had established video cameras prior to the nesting season at 2 active nests on Catalina (West End and Two Harbors), 2 nests on Santa Cruz (Sauces, Fraser Point), and 1 nest on San Clemente (Bald Canyon) that enabled close, remote observations of nesting and were available for viewing through iws.org or Explore.org.